airpwr/airpwr/README.md

 The autoprune determines if and how often the [prune](./doc/airpower-prune.md) action is taken.
 It is a [[timespan]](https://learn.microsoft.com/en-us/dotnet/api/system.timespan) but can be specified and parsed as a `[string]`.
 The autoprune mechanism is evaluated upon initialization of the `airpower` module, meaning once per shell instance in which you use an `airpower` command.

-For example, if `AirpowerAutoprune` is set to `'1.00:00:00'`, then prune will execute at most once per day, unless the `prune` command is invoked explicitly.
+For example, if `AirpowerAutoprune` is set to `'1.00:00:00'`, then prune will only automatically execute for packages that have been orphaned for at least one day.

 > The default `AirpowerAutoprune` is `$null`.